 This page will be updated daily, but the very latest government advice can always be found here.
-If your local area is under a more stringent local lockdown (at present, colleges in Leicester are in this position), follow the guidance here.

 Exams and qualifications

-- The process for apprenticeships is slightly more complicated due to the work-based nature of learning and assessment.
+- The process for apprenticeships is complicated due to the work-based nature of learning and assessment.
 Detailed guidance on apprenticeships is here.
 If assessment can be carried out online, it should be; otherwise, if workplaces are closed to assessors, end-point assessments will be delayed until they become possible.
 Apprentices who have been made redundant should be supported by their training provider to find a new role within the next twelve weeks.
 Apprentices can be furloughed, and may be able to continue learning online during this time, preventing the need for a break in learning.
 If a break in learning is unavoidable, as online learning is not possible and apprentices cannot attend work, the apprenticeships guidance explains step-by-step how this should be recorded.

 Free school meals

-- College staff themselves may not be furloughed under the Job Retention Scheme if they are mainly funded through ESFA grants.
+- College staff may not be furloughed under the Job Retention Scheme if they are mainly funded through ESFA grants.
 However, some college staff are term-time only or sessional, and others are funded by commercial or other non-ESFA income; for some staff, it is difficult to clearly denote where funding comes from.
 The DfE has now confirmed that staff who are funded through non-ESFA income can be furloughed; further information is available here.

 - For apprenticeships, the DfE recommends that providers continue to train apprentices via online learning.
 Some apprentices' workplaces may also remain open during the crisis.
 However, where apprentices need to take a break of four weeks or more, they or their employer/training provider must report this to ESFA, and the payment of funding will be paused.
 This will mean extending the apprenticeship's end date.